srdjan/Mix/docs/htmx-integration.md

 ## Conclusion

-By combining Mix's content negotiation with HTMX, you can build modern, interactive web applications with minimal JavaScript.
+By combining Mixon's content negotiation with HTMX, you can build modern, interactive web applications with minimal JavaScript.
 This approach offers several benefits:

 - **Simpler Development**: Less client-side JavaScript to write and maintain
 - **Better Performance**: Smaller payload sizes and faster initial page loads